NotStrahinja/ePasswordManager/README.md

 ## Want to contribute?

 Great.
 I've done most of the work to get the base app running, and I'm currently aiming to improve the security.
-QOL changes/features and recommendations are welcome.
+QOL changes/features, recommendations and feedback are welcome.

+- Check the [issues](https://github.com/NotStrahinja/ePasswordManager/issues) for open tasks and bugs.
+- Look for the `good first issues` labels if you're new
+- Open a discussion or issue for feature suggestions
+- Submit a pull request

 ## License